exoplatform/exo-documentation/docs/UsingKudos.rst

 If you don't use the kudos during the current period, you will not be able to use them in the next one.
 They are not cumulated with the number of kudos you are allowed to use in the new period.
 Both the number of kudos and periodicity are determined by the administrator of the platform.

-When you send a kudos you earn gamification points as well as the reciever.
 The receiver may be rewarded for the kudos he received if the administrator has enabled and configured the Kudos rewarding program.